reactjs/react.dev/content/docs/hooks-reference.md

 Now the subscription will only be recreated when `props.source` changes.

-Passing in an empty array `[]` of inputs tells React that your effect doesn't depend on any values from the component, so that effect would run only on mount and unmount, never on updates.
+Passing in an empty array `[]` of inputs tells React that your effect doesn't depend on any values from the component, so that effect would run only on mount and clean up on unmount; it won't run on updates.

 > Note
 >